DanielJDufour/flug/README.md

 - not designed for large libraries with hundreds of tests
 - only works on NodeJS

+# advanced usage
+You can read more about advanced features [here](https://github.com/DanielJDufour/flug/blob/main/ADVANCED_USAGE.md).

 # install
 ```bash
 npm install flug